 - Get the mushrooms in and cook until they start to release water, this should be a few minutes more.250 g mushrooms

-- Add the curry paste and stir everything up and cook for another minute.4 tbsp madras curry paste
+- Add the curry paste and stir everything up and cook for another minute.4 tablespoon madras curry paste

 - Pour the tomatoes and orange juice in, stir, bring to a boil then immediately reduce to a simmer.400 g chopped tomatoes, 1 cup orange juice